PLEASE SUPPORT REVOLVER NEWS — Go Ad-Free HERE — Donate HERE

 It’s no surprise that Cheney wants U.S. troops stuck forever in foreign countries.
 In July, Cheney collaborated with Democrats to pass an amendment restricting President Trump’s ability to bring U.S. troops home from Afghanistan.
 Cheney said the amendment was “based on what’s required for our own security.”

-All of that is Liz Cheney in a nutshell, then: A leadership bid built completely on reviving the 2004 Republican Party of Middle Eastern wars, NSA surveillance, cratering to the left’s values, and wasting whatever wealth and freedom of action America still has left.
+All of that is Liz Cheney in a nutshell: a leadership bid built completely on reviving the 2004 Republican Party of Middle Eastern wars, NSA surveillance, cratering to the left’s values, and wasting whatever wealth and freedom of action America still has left.

 No serious conservative wants to return to the Bush era.
 But for Bill Kristol, Steve Schmidt, and Liz Cheney herself, the Bush administration was a Golden Age.
 Now they see a Cheney speakership as a way to revive this dead brand of conservatism.
 Republican voters must stand against this effort to turn their party back into a neoconservative plaything.
 Either the GOP belongs to Trump and the 70+ million Americans who voted for him, or it is a worthless institution fit only for destruction.
 The GOP establishment would do well to understand this and choose wisely.
 We’re watching.